 The condition of the bottle, filling level and preservation history is essential in wine valuation.
 Low levels and signs or any evidence of weeping will indicate a significant risk, thus reduce the price.
 In order to determine the condition, following details are checked:

-- Label condition: Soiled, stained, cellar scuffed or worn label.
-Usually a cosmetic concern but could give clues of the environment the bottle was exposed to.
-For example a stained label might indicate the bottle was stored in damp conditions, which is usually good for wine preservation.
+- Label Condition: Soiled, stained, cellar scuffed or worn label.
+Usually, a cosmetic concern but could give clues to the environment the bottle was exposed to.
+For example, a stained label might indicate the bottle was stored in damp conditions, which is usually good for wine preservation.
 So although the bottle might not look new, the wine might be exceptionally well preserved.

 - Original Unopened Packaging: If the wine bottles are in their original casing (cardboard or timber), then the experts wouldn’t open the box.
 In this case, you should take the provenance of the wine into account when determining the risk and value.